 It is not a traditional museum tour.
 There's a wide range of original artefacts and the main focus is on the holistic experience.

 The tour starts with a 12-minute film clip that explains Italy's role in the Second World War.
-The background of Operation Husky is also explained.
+The background of Operation Husky is explained.

 It was then that the Allied forces led by Generals Patton (USA) and Montgomery (UK) landed at Gela and Syracuse.
 The date was 9 July 1943.